 Before you use Exelon Patch, tell your healthcare provider if you:

-- have or ever had a stomach ulcer
+- have or have had a stomach ulcer

 - are planning to have surgery

-- have or ever had problems with your heart
+- have or have had problems with your heart

 - have problems passing urine